Toyota Prius (2016 – 2022) Review

 On average it achieves 81% of the official MPG figure

-It sits on Toyota's TNGA (Toyota New Global Architecture) platform that provides an excellent combination of ride, handling and steering, far superior to Previous Prius.
+It sits on Toyota's TNGA (Toyota New Global Architecture) platform, which provides a sound combination of ride, handling and steering that is much improved over previous versions.

-Toyota has opted to use the same hybrid system as in the previous Prius, but it has been revised and reworked.
-The updated engine is paired to new aerodynamic styling, providing an official economy figure of 94.1mpg and CO2 emissions of just 70g/km, despite this being a traditional hybrid rather than a plug-in – the Toyota Prius Plug-in was added to the range in 2017.
+The updated engine is paired with aerodynamic styling, providing an official economy figure of 94.1mpg and CO2 emissions of just 70g/km, despite this being a traditional hybrid rather than a plug-in – the Toyota Prius Plug-in was added to the range in 2017.

-There are some new rivals to consider including the Hyundai Ioniq, which is available as a pure EV, a plug-in or a traditional hybrid, the latter of which undercuts the Prius on price.
-However, it’s safe to say that the Prius, despite being more expensive than its main rival, is an excellent choice for those who want to flaunt their eco-friendliness and get around in a bubble of serenity.
+There are some newer rivals to consider including the Hyundai Ioniq, which is available as a pure EV, a plug-in or a traditional hybrid, the latter of which undercut the Toyota Prius on price when new.